-- Focus especially on exercises that can build strength in the core muscles of your back, abdominals, buttocks, and hamstrings.
+- Focus especially on exercises that can build strength in your core muscles (back, abdominals, obliques, buttocks, and proximal leg muscles).

 - You don't have to join a gym or buy expensive equipment to do strength training.
 You can do it at home, and the resistance can come from small hand weights, resistance bands, or even gravity.

-- To protect your back, avoid exercises that involve extreme or abrupt moves such as dead lifts or clean-and-jerks.
-Instead, focus on slow, steady resistance training that takes advantage of flexion and extension action in the muscles.
+- To protect your back, avoid exercises that involve extreme or abrupt moves.
+Instead, focus on slow, steady resistance training that takes advantage of the eccentric (muscle lengthening exercises) and concentric (muscle shortening exercises) strengthening.

-- If you're experiencing a flare-up of back pain, take some time off from strength training until it subsides.
+- If you're experiencing a sustained increase in your back pain, take some time off or modify from strength training until it subsides.